- Duration and Nomenclature:

-CGPA is computed by dividing the sum of ‘Credit Points’ by the sum of ‘Courses’ Credits’ of the current semester + that of all pervious semesters.
+CGPA is computed by dividing the sum of ‘Credit Points’ by the sum of ‘Courses’ Credits’ of the current semester + that of all previous semesters.

-- A) Assuming that Mr. X has registered for four courses in the 1st semester and his performance in these courses in the said semester is a under:
+Assuming that Mr X has registered for four courses in the 1st semester and his performance in these courses in the said semester is an under:

 |Course/Paper Code||Course Credit||Grade awarded to the Student||Grade Point||Credit Points|

 ‘Credits’ of the Courses registered by Mr. X in 1st Semester= 16